sunmoumou1/torch_dct_expand_to_rectangle/README.md

 # torch_dct_expand_to_rectangle

-# Headline Notice!!!!
+# Headline News!!!!
- This repository is a modified version of the original `torch_dct`.
+This repository is a modified version of the original [torch_dct](https://github.com/zh217/torch-dct).
 The original code from the repository only supported discrete cosine transform (DCT) and inverse discrete cosine transform (IDCT) on square matrices.
 I have extended the functionality to support DCT and IDCT on matrices with unequal height and width, allowing for broader applicability in scenarios where non-square matrices are involved.

 # DCT Principle